How to improve your dunning emails for subscription billing

 How to pay

-Successful dunning reduces churn.
-When you “save” a customer after a card decline, you recover more than just that month’s revenue; you keep the rest of that customer’s LTV too.
+Successful dunning reduces involuntary churn: When you “save” a customer after a card decline, you recover more than just that month’s revenue; you keep the rest of that customer’s LTV too.
 (See this example of high vs. low churn, using data from two anonymous Recurly customers.)

-Positive dunning emails improve word of mouth.
-Having a breakdown in payments is frustrating for your customer.
-If you handle it well, the customer is likely to say better things about you - to friends, colleagues, and social media connections.
+Positive dunning emails improve word of mouth: Payment failures are frustrating for your customer.
+If you handle it well, the customer is likely to say better things about you–to friends, colleagues, and social media connections.

 If you’re a Recurly customer, follow these steps to change dunning email content: